ErikaJacobs/Personal-Website/content/post/Dash of Coronavirus Data/index.md

 ![](popular.gif)

 One thing I really liked about PyCharm was that it had the ability to host a Dash web application locally and keep it running, as well as some of the debugging features it offered.
 One downside to using PyCharm was that I was using a community version, which meant that many features would have cost money.
-One featured I missed was being able to divide code into cells - in PyCharm, all code needs to be run at once, while in an editor like Jupyter or Spyder, code can be chunked into cells.
+One feature I missed was being able to divide code into cells - in PyCharm, all code needs to be run at once, while in an editor like Jupyter or Spyder, code can be chunked into cells.
 Having these chunks allows for smaller scale testing of code, which I sorely missed.
 With that being said, I'm glad that I had the opportunity to learn about PyCharm through this project!

 ## Dash Documentation